Jennifer88huang/pulsar/site2/docs/admin-api-partitioned-topics.md

 #### pulsar-admin

-The internal stats for the partitioned topic can be fetched by using the [`stats-internal`](reference-pulsar-admin.md#stats-internal) command, specifying the topic by name:
+You can fetch the internal stats of the partitioned topic by using the [`stats-internal`](reference-pulsar-admin.md#stats-internal) command, and specify the topic by name.

 ```shell
 $ pulsar-admin topics stats-internal \